malloc-42/malloc-42.github.io/_posts/2021-08-14-Prefer-Scoped-Enums-Over-Unscoped-Enums.md

 }
 ```

-The C++-9 Style Enums are termed as uncoped Enums (because of leaking names).
+The C++-98 Style Enums are termed as Unscoped Enums (because of leaking names).

 **C++-11 Scoped Enums**: